Power Apps: Mobile usage

 A challenge

-If you need help, let me know, and I’ll do my best to help you, but the point it.
+If you need help, let me know, and I'll do my best to help you, but the point is this.
 Use the templates and start exploring.
-You’ll gain a skill that is quite handy.
-Using Power Apps to build quickly things that either don’t exist, are too expensive or don’t fit the needs.
+You'll gain a skill that is quite handy.
+Using Power Apps to build quickly things that either don't exist, are too expensive or don't fit the needs.

 Final Thoughts